-Graduation Requirements for all Course Majors (see additional requirements below)
+Graduation Requirements for ALL Course Majors (see additional requirements below)

 - At least 10 credits in mathematics and statistics courses.
-(Certain courses mostly numbered under 10 do not count toward the major in any event.
-These are so indicated under the course listings in the College Bulletin.) - Credit for, or placement out of, the following courses: 15; 25; 27 or 28; 33, 34, or 35 - Credit for, or placement out of, Introduction to Real Analysis (Math 63) - Senior Conference (Math 97), the department's comprehensive requirement, which has a new format as of the 2021-22 academic year.
-Students must now take this zero-credit course in both the fall and spring of their senior year.
+(Certain courses mostly numbered under 10 do not count toward any of the three pathways to the major.
+These are so indicated under the course listings in the College Bulletin.) - Credit for, or placement out of, the following courses: 15; 25; 27 or 28; 33, 34, or 35

+- Credit for, or placement out of, Introduction to Real Analysis (Math 63) - Senior Conference (Math 97), the department's comprehensive requirement, which began a new format as of the 2021-22 academic year.
+Students must now take this zero-credit course in both of their last two semesters on campus, typically the fall and spring of their senior year.
 This comprehensive will have students engage with mathematicians and statisticians who present lectures on various topics, and will have students participate in a range of departmental activities.
-Any student who will not be on campus during one of those semesters must replace that semester's Math 97 course with a department-approved substitution.
-The substitution should be approved during the sophomore planning stage or, if that is not possible, by speaking with their department advisor as soon as possible.

-In the multivariate group {33,34,35}, it is strongly preferred that candidates for the major take 34 or 35, which are the versions which assume a background in linear algebra.
+In the multivariate group {33,34,35}, it is strongly preferred that candidates for the major take 34 or 35, which are the versions that assume a background in linear algebra.